 Revolut: Good for smaller bitcoin investing

-Description: Buy, sell, and send digital currencies at the touch of a button, with no hidden fees.
-Revolut’s cryptocurrency service is not regulated by the FCA, other than for the purposes of money laundering.
-Capital at risk
+Yes, you can buy, sell, and send over 20 digital currencies at the touch of a button, with no hidden fees.
+But, Revolut’s cryptocurrency service is not regulated by the FCA, other than for the purposes of money laundering and you capital at risk.

-A good choice if you are just dabbling in cryptocurrency and don’t need anything too complicated.
+Revolute is a good choice for cyprto if you are just dabbling in cryptocurrency and don’t need anything too complicated.

 Fees: Crypto fees are reduced to 1.5% for Metal and Platinum account holders.